GregTheMadMonk/tnl-noa/Documentation/Tutorials/Reduction/tutorial_03_Reduction.md

 \include SumExample.cpp

-Since TNL vectors cannot be pass to CUDA kernels and so they cannot be captured by CUDA lambdas, we must first get vector view from the vector using a method `getView()`.
+Since TNL vectors cannot be pass to CUDA kernels and so they cannot be captured by CUDA lambdas, we must first get vector view from the vector using a method `getConstView()`.

 Note tha we pass `0.0` as the last argument of the method `Reduction< Device >::reduce`.
 It is an *idempotent element* (see [Idempotence](https://cs.wikipedia.org/wiki/Idempotence)).
 It is an element which, for given operation, does not change the result.
 For addition, it is zero.
 The result looks as follows.

 \include SumExample.out

-Sum of vector elements can be also obtained as `sum(v)`.
+Sum of vector elements can be also obtained as [`sum(v)`](../html/namespaceTNL.html#a41cea4796188f0877dbb6e72e2d3559e).

 ### Product<a name="flexible_parallel_reduction_product"></a>

 To demonstrate the effect of the *idempotent element*, we will now compute product of all elements of the vector.
-The *idempotent element* is one for multiplication and we also need to replace `a+=b` with `a*=b` in the definition of `reduce`.
+The *idempotent element* is one for multiplication and we also need to replace `a+b` with `a*b` in the definition of `reduce`.
 We get the following code:

 \include ProductExample.cpp